 SUNY Curriculum Code: 2021

-All nursing majors have an advisor in the Department with whom they must consult regularly in planning their semester course work.
-The total number of courses required is 18 with 58 total credit hours.
-Below is a list of course work that is required for nursing majors.
+- All nursing majors have an advisor in the School of Nursing with whom they must consult regularly in planning their semester course work.

 |Course No.||Course||Cr.
 Hrs.|